 Current therapies for MG

-Anticholinesterase therapy : It is an attempt to strengthen neuromuscular transmission with the use of drugs such as pyridostigmine bromide (mestinon, extended-release mestinon) and neostigmine (Prostigmin).
+- Anticholinesterase therapy: It is an attempt to strengthen neuromuscular transmission using drugs such as pyridostigmine bromide (Mestinon, extended-release Mestinon) and neostigmine (Prostigmin).